Old Fashioned Chicken and Dumplings

 - 1 1/2 cups whole milk

-- minced fresh parsley, for garnish, optional
+- minced fresh parsley,

 - Put the chicken into a large soup pot.
 Add container of chicken broth, cover chicken with water, to at least 1/2-inch above chicken.
 Add 3 stalks sliced celery, 2 peeled and sliced carrots, 1/2 of chopped yellow onion, bay leaves, salt and pepper.
 Cover, set over high heat and bring to a boil.
 Reduce heat to low, cover pan and simmer until the chicken is tender, about 1 1/2 to 2 hours.